 Scale and Root Planing (Deep Cleaning)

 A localized deep scale is almost the same as a deep scale except that a localized deep scale is performed only in a couple sites in the mouth.
-In other words, a localized deep scale is a deep cleaning in a couple sites in the mouth where as a deep cleaning is deep cleaning of all the sites in the mouth.
+In other words, a localized deep scale is a deep cleaning in a couple sites in the mouth where as deep dental cleanings are a deep cleaning of all the sites in the mouth.

 The objective of scaling and root planing is to remove the agents which cause inflammation to the gingival (gum) tissue and surrounding bone.
 Common disease causing agents such as dental plaque and calculus (tartar) are removed by this therapy.